Panbbbbbb/Panbbbbbb/README.md

-- 👋 Hi, I’m @Panbbbbbb
+- 👋 Hi, I’m @Weikaide
-- 👀 I’m interested in Digital IC Front to End Implementation
+- 👀 I’m interested in Web3 Project Development
-- 🌱 I’m currently learning Python, Perl, VIM,
+- 🌱 I’m currently learning Python, Perl, JS, RUST, docker
-- 💞️ I’m looking to collaborate on Business of IC Implementation,such as Genus and Conformal.
+- 💞️ I’m looking to collaborate on Web3 Project

 <!---
 Panbbbbbb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.